NomicFoundation/hardhat/docs/hardhat-network/README.md

 - `eth_chainId`
 - `eth_coinbase`
 - `eth_estimateGas`
-- `eth_feeHistory`: This method only works if Hardhat Network is running with the London hardfork or a later one.
+- `eth_feeHistory` - Only works if running with the London hardfork or a later one.
 - `eth_gasPrice`
 - `eth_getBalance`
 - `eth_getBlockByHash`